Is your baby stuck in an endless loop of being overtired? Learn how to break the cycle of an overtired baby and reset

 3. Hold your baby (or use baby gear)

-Holding your baby for every nap may not be a sustainable way for him to sleep (he might not learn to nap otherwise).
-But given the circumstances, go ahead and hold him to sleep if that’s the only surefire way he will.
+Holding your baby for every nap may not be a sustainable way for her to sleep (she might not learn to nap otherwise).
+But given the circumstances, hold and comfort her if that’s the only surefire way she can sleep.

-Right now, it’s all about resetting his sleep pattern and catching up on rest.
-Doing whatever it takes to get him to sleep long stretches will get him back to sleeping well.
+Right now, it’s all about resetting her sleep pattern and catching up on rest.
+Doing whatever it takes to get her to sleep long stretches can get her back to sleeping well.

 Yes, it’s inconvenient at times, but consider it a temporary fix to break the cycle.
-If anything, make the most of it and see it as a time to snuggle and bond while ensuring that he stops feeling overtired.
+If anything, make the most of it and see it as a time to snuggle and bond while ensuring that she stops feeling overtired.

-Can’t hold him all the time?
+Can’t hold her all the time?
 Use baby gear that can do the trick.
-Infant cushions, swings, baby wraps, and even stroller rides can help him sleep longer than putting him down in the crib.
+Infant cushions, swings, swaddling, a baby wrap or carrier, and even stroller rides can help her sleep longer than putting her down in the crib.

 4. Create a soothing environment

 How does your baby’s sleep environment feel?

 Sometimes, a simple change in your surroundings is all it takes to invite more, not less, of the sleep she needs.

 Make sure that any activities before sleep is calm and soothing.
-Draw the curtains and turn on white noise to prevent sounds and bright lights from startling her.
+Draw blackout curtains and turn on a white noise machine to prevent sounds and bright lights from startling her.
 Before bedtime, turn bath time into a relaxing activity.

 A soothing environment extends to how we behave as well.
 I would feel frustrated as I rocked my baby because he wouldn’t go to sleep already.
 I later realized how silly it was for me to expect him to fall asleep when I was so upset—not exactly a calm experience for him.

 Instead, reset your own mood and stay calm, even when things don’t go according to plan.
-This will help your baby remain calm and secure and readier to fall asleep.
+This can help your baby remain calm and secure and readier to fall asleep.